proofgeist/generator/README.md

 ## Contributing

 We welcome contributions from the community.
-Thats what this is all about.
+That's what this is all about.

-FileMaker files don't lend themselves well to Github, since we can't do merges and pull requests.
-Thats part of what this project is trying to change.
-But we can still use github for issues, comments and planning.
+FileMaker files don't lend themselves well to Github since we can't do merges and pull requests.
+That's part of what this project is trying to change.
+But we can still use Github for issues, comments, and planning.

 If you find a bug, please include a copy of the file with a Test that shows the bug in action if you can.
 Its the best way to get your issues addressed.
 Bugs that are clearly demonstrated are easily fixed.

-If you have bug fix, please include a copy of the file with the bug fixed. and instructions on where it is.
+If you have a bug fix, please include a copy of the file with the bug fixed.
+And instructions on where it is.

 If you have ideas, please flesh them out in a copy of the file and include it on the issue.
-Nothing gets an idea accross like semi functional code.
+Nothing gets an idea across like semi-functional code.